AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets: Evaluation

 \subsection{Performance}

-To fairly evaluate additional time introduced by \name, we use our server code to record both normal downloading time (part of step 3 in \myfig~\ref{fig:overall}) and \name's processing time (the rest of step 3 and steps 4 to 6; see \myfig~\ref{fig:overall}).
+To fairly evaluate the additional time introduced by \name, we use our server code to record both normal downloading time (part of step 3 in \myfig~\ref{fig:overall}) and \name's processing time (the rest of step 3 and steps 4 to 6).
 Note that we do not count step 8 as part of \name's overhead, because we simultaneously return results to users without waiting for the transaction to be confirmed.
-Totally, we test 140 different apps from seven markets (20 tests each) that require secure delegation.
-Moreover, we perform these tests in different days.
+Totally, we conduct 200 app tests from seven markets (one market, Sogou, is no longer available in 2022 when we test in Polygon) that require secure delegation.
+Moreover, we perform these tests in different days to minimize the impact of different network conditions.

-Table~\ref{tab:performance} lists the average results of each tested market.
-We first see that normal downloading time simply relies on the network quality between app markets and our AWS server instead of APK file sizes.
-On top of this, \name introduces three steps of additional processing times, including (i) about one second (or 1s) of extracting and validating checksums; (ii) $\sim$0.4s of performing repackaging checks; and (iii) $\sim$0.4s of uploading apps to IPFS.
-With these, the overall overhead introduced by \name is from 2.16\% to 17.61\%, with the median and average of 12.05\% and 11.39\%, respectively.
-We thus conclude that \name's performance overhead is 12\%, a reasonable performance cost for a blockchain-based system.
+Table~\ref{tab:performance} lists the average results of each tested market for the Ethereum Rinkeby environment and the layer-2 Polygon network.
+Note that the normal downloading time simply relies on the network quality between app markets and our AWS server instead of APK file sizes.
+On top of the normal downloading time, \name introduces three steps of additional processing times, including (i) about one second (or 1s) for extracting and validating checksums; (ii) $\sim$0.4s for performing repackaging checks; and (iii) $\sim$0.4s for uploading apps to IPFS.
+With these, the overall overhead introduced by \name is from 2.16\% to 20.56\%, with the median and average of 12.05\% and 11.39\%, respectively.
+We thus conclude that \name's performance overhead is around 12\%, a reasonable performance cost for a blockchain-based system.